 The Non-Executive of Harborside (HSDEF) is Buying Shares

-Following this transaction Peter Bilodeau’s holding in the company was increased by 19% to a total of $278K.
-Following Peter Bilodeau’s last HSDEF Buy transaction on March 18, 2020, the stock climbed by 0.5%.
+Following this transaction Peter Bilodeau’s holding in the company was increased by 7% to a total of $298.6K.
+In addition to Peter Bilodeau, one other HSDEF executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>